-As many of us often find ourselves wishing throughout the day, Alan Siegel argues the importance of replacing the thick legal jargon our industry has grown accustomed to with plain English.
+As many of us often find ourselves wishing throughout the day, Alan Siegel explicitly argues the importance of replacing the thick legal jargon our industry has grown accustomed to with plain English.
 Siegel, an expert on branding and business communication, argues that plain English legal documents would benefit government, businesses, and private citizens.
-In under five minutes, he makes a compelling case for a simple, sensible redesign.
+In under five minutes, he makes a significantly compelling case for a simple, sensible redesign.

 This talk is just as impressive as the credentials of its presenter.
 American lawyer Kimberley Motley is the only Western litigator in Afghanistan's courts.
 In her 15-minute talk, she uses three of her own cases as examples to argue that every human deserves protection under the laws of their country.
-At the end of the talk, Motley asks her audience to take action and embrace their potential to develop the rule of law globally.
+At the end of the talk, Motley emphatically asks her audience to take action and embrace their potential to develop the rule of law globally.

 Although Scott Fraser isn’t in litigation himself, his talk is a must for anyone who deals with eyewitness testimony.
-Fraser is a forensic psychologist who thinks deeply about the fallibility of human memory and encourages a more scientific approach to trial evidence.
+Fraser is a forensic psychologist who also thinks deeply about the fallibility of human memory and encourages a more scientific approach to trial evidence.
 The talk centers around a deadly shooting at sunset and explains how the brain is able to create “memories” of things it could never have seen.

 Our final talk is similar to the first, but it takes a different perspective.
 From her viewpoint as a translator, Sandra Fisher-Martins fights “information apartheid”—the barrier created by overly complex language.
 Medical, legal, and financial documents should be easy to read, but too often they aren't.
-Through the use of humorous and illustrative examples, Fisher-Martins shows how overly complex language separates us from the information we need.
+Through the use of humorous and illustrative examples, Fisher-Martins shows how overly complex language often separates us from the information we need.